-Whether we show jump, run barrels, school dressage, or train endurance, our horses depend on muscular development and coordination to stay sound and athletic.
+Whether we show jump, run barrels, school dressage, or train endurance, our horses depend on muscular development and coordination to perform and maintain soundness.
 A horse’s ‘topline’ describes the substance and definition over his neck, back, loin, and croup.
 Working over a developed topline increases a horse’s performance ability and promotes long-term soundness.

-So then begs the question… how to build a horse’s topline?
-Muscle development in horses can be a tricking game—particularly for older horses, those with long backs, and breeds with less genetic muscle density.
-In efforts to put muscle on a horse, I have found a few guidelines that help me to be effective and fair.
+So begs the question… how to build a horse’s topline?
+Muscle development in horses can be a tricky game- particularly for older horses, those with long backs, and breeds with less genetic muscle density.
+Here are 5 guidelines that support effective muscle development.

 Nutrition dense forage, such as cool season pasture and good quality legume hay, offers the quality protein horses need.
 In cases where pasture is not abundantly available to the horse, a high quality, well balanced concentrate formula can provide the supplemental nutrition.

 In order to choose a feed blend for muscle development, don’t get stuck on the crude protein value.
-10-16% protein is typically sufficient and fortified in a formula at 6+ lbs a day (with sufficient forage).
+10-14% protein is typically sufficient and fortified in a balanced diet.
 Instead, we need to look at what makes up the protein content.
 Soy and alfalfa are well balanced protein sources, and feeds that offer supplemental amino acids—lysine, methionine, cystine, and threonine, help horses to make the most of the protein they digest.

 As an umbrella for all other physical exercises, to develop a horse’s topline we must prioritize bio-mechanical correctness.
 This means optimizing the horse’s movement.
 It starts with the walk.
 Ensure that with every step the horse reaches deeply underneath himself, moves forward, and carries himself in the gait with suppleness.
 Basically, ensure that with every step, the horse is moving as well as he can.